The Youngs of Rokeby

 THE FORGOTTEN GENERATION OF NORFOLK ISLAND AND VAN DIEMENS LAND BY REG WRIGHT

 The book arose from a visit to Norfolk Island in 1982, when the author had hoped to sight the land farmed by an ancestor between 1796 and 1808.
-On the island he was reliably misinformed that there were no maps showing landholdings during the First Settlement of 1788 – 1814, as no land was granted until the arrival of the Pitcairn Islanders in 1856.
-A map showing the location of the settlers’ land grants in 1796 will therefore be of interest to family historians.
+On the island he was reliably misinformed that there were no maps showing landholdings during the First Settlement as no land was granted until the arrival of the Pitcairn Islanders in 1856.
+A map included in the book showing the location of the settlers’ land grants in 1796 will therefore be of interest to family historians.